fatfisz/floox/README.md

 2. If both `currentState` and `partialState` are objects (`partialState` can also be `null`), then set the current state to `Object.assign(currentState, partialState)`.
 3. Else the current state can't be extended by the partial state, so just set the current state to `partialState`.

-Basically, this tries to extend the current state with a partial state (or transform it with a function), and falls back to replacing the current state if it is a primitive value, or is being replaced with a primitive value.
+Basically, this tries to extend (or transform with a function) the current state with a partial state, and in the case it's not possible, it replaces one with the other.
 This is a little bit less restrictive than what's happening in React's own `setState`.

 #### Other properties